spectrocloud/librarium/docs/docs-content/getting-started/vmware/deploy-k8s-cluster.md

 the cluster profile you created in the [Create a Cluster Profile](./create-cluster-profile.md) tutorial, named **vmware-profile**, and click on **Confirm**.

-The **Parameters** section displays all the layers in the cluster profile.
+The **Cluster Profile** section displays all the layers in the cluster profile.

 ![Palette clusters basic information](/getting-started/vmware/getting-started_deploy-k8s-cluster_clusters_parameters.webp)